dwmkerr/ark-demo/demos/pr-review-workflow/README.md

 helm install github-mcp oci://ghcr.io/dwmkerr/charts/github-mcp \
   --set github.token="$GITHUB_TOKEN"

-# Create the PR review agent with all GitHub and shell tools
-kubectl apply -f ./pr-review-agent.yaml

-# Create the workflow template.
+# Create the workflow template, agent, and workspace PVC.
 kubectl apply -f ./pr-review-workflow.yaml

 # To run the workflow, option 1 is to use the argo cli: